Healthcare Reform and the Affordable Care Act

 USC Schaeffer experts have published influential pieces in the Sacramento Bee, MarketWatch, the New England Journal of Medicine, the Journal of the American Medical Association and other outlets covering the urgent issues related to healthcare reform.
-Media outlets citing USC Schaeffer work and the aligned research of the USC-Brookings Schaeffer Initiative for Health Policy include HBO’s Last Week Tonight, NPR, the BBC and American Public Media’s Marketplace, the country’s most popular business show.
+Media outlets citing USC Schaeffer work and the aligned research of the USC-Brookings Schaeffer Initiative for Health Policy include HBO’s Last Week Tonight, National Public Radio, the BBC and American Public Media’s Marketplace, the country’s most popular business show.

 Following are some highlights of this continuing work aimed at informing policymakers and the public they serve.

 As Congress sped to vote on legislation on repealing and replacing the ACA before the Congressional Budget Office (CBO) could score the expected ramifications, Schaeffer Initiative Associate Director Loren Adler and Fellow Matt Fiedler combined their knowledge of CBO methodology with their economic acumen to explain how the CBO would estimate the health insurance coverage losses attributable to different repeal-and-replace proposals.

 Another analysis provided an in-depth estimation of the coverage reductions that would have resulted from the Graham-Cassidy ACA replacement bill.
 As the legislation was abandoned before CBO analysis could be completed, Adler and Fiedler’s work — predicting that roughly 21 million fewer Americans would have coverage — became the final and most robust analysis of Graham-Cassidy.
 Both analyses served as trusted resources and were regularly mentioned by members of Congress.